A monoidal Grothendieck construction for $\infty$-categories: Pullbacks of monoidal structures

-\begin{rmk} See \cite[Construction IV.2.1]{NS} for a related construction, where the authors take a pullback of one strong monoidal functor $F: \D\to \C$, and a lax one, $G: \D\to \C$, along the projection $\Fun(\Delta^1,\D)\to \D\times\D$.
-This construction does not appear to be exactly a special case of the one outlined above, because $\Fun(\Delta^1,\D)\to \D\times \D$ is not a coCartesian fibration (it is ``cartesian in the first variable, coCartesian in the second'', which is why they need $F$ to be strong monoidal).
+\begin{rmk} See \cite[Construction IV.2.1]{NS} for a related construction, where the authors take a pullback of one strong monoidal functor $F: \C\to \D$, and a lax one, $G: \C\to \D$, along the projection $\Fun(\Delta^1,\D)\to \D\times\D$.
+This construction does not appear to be exactly a special case of the one outlined above, because $\Fun(\Delta^1,\D)\to \D\times \D$ is not a coCartesian fibration (it is ``cartesian in the first variable, coCartesian in the second''\footnote{They are called bifibrations in \cite{HTT}, and are special cases of the (curved) orthofibrations of \cite{HHLN,HHLN2}.}, which is why they need $F$ to be strong monoidal).
 Is there a common generalization of both constructions ?

-The two constructions have a common special case, the one where $F$ is constant equal to the unit of $\D$, where the lax equalizer is the pullback of $\D_{\mathbf 1/}\to \D$ along $G$. \end{rmk}
+The two constructions have a common special case, the one where $F$ is constant equal to the unit of $\D$, where the pullback described above (a ``lax equalizer'') is the pullback of $\D_{\mathbf 1/}\to \D$ along $G$. \pend\end{rmk}